What is clean eating? How to start eating clean? How to eat healthy? These are questions we’ve probably all asked ourselves at one point or another.

 Try to stay hydrated throughout the day versus chugging a ton of water right before bed because you have to.
 I always feel foggy in my head and get snappy when I dehydrate, and drinking too much at bedtime keeps me from having a good nights’ sleep.

-P.S: That’s delicious and clean eating friendly Basil Peach Agua Fresca in the pic!
+P.S: That’s delicious Basil Peach Agua Fresca in the pic!

 7. Fuel yourself throughout the day